programminghistorian/ph-submissions/lessons/computer-vision-deep-learning-pt2.md

 import pandas as pd
 ```

 We will also import [Matplotlib](https://matplotlib.org/).
 We will tell Matplotlib to use a different [style](https://matplotlib.org/3.2.1/gallery/style_sheets/style_sheets_reference.html) using the `style.use` method.
+This choice is largely a style preference with some people finding the `seaborn` style easier to read.

 ```python